 Full-Length Play | Winner of the 2019 SETC/Stage Rights Ready To Publish Award | Camaro Gibson loves only three things in this life: strawberry glazed donuts, her daddy, and Route 66.
 Born and raised on the Southside of Chicago, Camaro keeps her daddy’s heart in their family’s repair shop: a 1967 Chevy Camaro engine.
 For the last five years, since her daddy passed away, she has been trying to get that baby to rev and hear its heartbeat one last time before she lets him go.

 For production inquiries, please contact Melody Fernandez email@example.com

-- CAMARO GIBSON: Female, 38-years-old, any race or ethnicity.
+- CAMARO GIBSON: Female, late 30's any race or ethnicity.
 Camaro loves three things in this life: strawberry glazed donuts from Dunkin Donuts, her daddy, and his 1967 Chevy Camaro.
 She got an engine for a heart and oil for blood.
 Don’t try to change her.
 Stubborn as all Hell, just like her daddy.

-- Reading, Prop Thrt Church of the New Plays, May 20th, 2017: Chicago, IL
+- Reading with Prop Thtr’s Church of the New Play Festival: Chicago, IL (May 2018)